Denzerjet/DendriticSnake/README.md

 it was an 11 input bool layer of (foodx, foody, snake_headx, snake_heady, obstacle_north, obstacle_west, obstacle_east, obstacle_south, grid_height, grid_width, something_else)

-it was supervised so -1 score when it died, +0.1 when it got a food
+it was reinforcement learning so -1 score when it died, +0.1 when it got a food